gpestana/notes/research/metadata_resistant_dht/octupus_dht.md

 malicious)
 - over time, a malicious node will be identified with probability

-**anonimity mechanisms**: Octopus DHT considers only passive attackers - since active attackers are removed from the system through the security mechanisms.
+**anonymity mechanisms**: Octopus DHT considers only passive attackers - since active attackers are removed from the system through the security mechanisms.
 - construction of anonymity paths to send lookup queries while hiding the initiator